prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 RETURN COUNT(*) as numPaths
 ```

-To analyze what Kùzu's query planner is doing, we will consider two nodes `b` of type `Person` that sit in the middle of the path, having 100 incoming edges and 100 outgoing edges.
+To analyze what Kùzu's query planner is doing, we will consider two nodes `b` of type `Person` that sit in the middle of the second-degree paths, having 100 incoming edges and 100 outgoing edges.
 This can be represented graphically as follows.

 {{<figure src="kuzudb-factorization-graph.png">}}